BadTorro/MMM-RecyclingCalendar/README.md

 The software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-Note
-The original script is from Jeff Clarke MMM-MyWastePickup and only for the Toronto area.
-Now it has become a general script, to use in all areas all over the world.

 #### Note
 The original script is from Jeff Clarke `MMM-MyWastePickup` and `MMM-MyGarbage`, adapted to fit an API and different appearance.